-Your refrigerator has two fans, you may hear the fan motors and moving air.

-The defrost timer makes a definite click when the refrigerator stops running + also makes a sound when the refrigerator starts.
+- Your refrigerator has two fans; you may hear the fan motors and moving air. - Clicking or Snapping The defrost timer makes a definite click when the refrigerator stops running.
+Sounds: It also makes a sound when the refrigerator starts. - Water Sounds:

 When the refrigerator stops running, you may hear gurgling in the tubing for a few minutes after it stops.
-You may also hear defrost water running into the defrost water par-
+You may also hear defrost water running into the defrost water pan.

-- If your refrigerator has an ice maker, you may hear a buzzing (from the water valve), trickling water and the clatter of ice dumped into the bin. - Your refrigerator has a high-efficiency compressor and motor It will run Running Sounds: ranger than older designs.
-It may even seem to run most of the time
+- Ice Maker Sounds: If your refrigerator has an ice maker, you may hear a buzzing (from the water valve), trickling water and the clatter of ice dumped into the bin. - Running Sounds: Your refrigerator has a high-efficiency compressor and motor.
+It will run longer than older designs.
+It may even seem to run most of the time.